How to Start an Escape Room Business in 2026: 10-Step Guide

 Look for commercial spaces between 1,500 and 3,000 square feet.
 This size can house two or three rooms plus a lobby and restrooms.
 You will need a space with a commercial or retail zoning classification, which you can confirm with your local planning department.

+Visibility and foot traffic are powerful marketing assets.
+A slightly higher rent in a prime spot often pays for itself through customer acquisition.
 When you negotiate, ask for a Tenant Improvement (TI) allowance.
 This is a contribution from the landlord to help fund your build-out.
-A longer lease term of 5-7 years can give you more leverage to secure a favorable TI package for your custom construction.
+A longer lease term of 5 to 7 years can give you more leverage to secure a favorable TI package for your custom construction.

 Source your props and tech